Accessibility report

 workplace.

-All employees identified with disabilities who requests support is provided a one-on-one consultation with a HR Resource (i.e. HR, ergonomics, & Health & Safety)
+Any emplopyee identified with disabilities who requests support isprovided a one-on-one consultation with a HR Resource (i.e. HR, ergonomics, & Health & Safety) Completed and ongoing June 2021

 (4) Every employer shall review the individualized workplace emergency response information: